 Pairwise Testing Example – Problem Statement (Mobile E-Commerce O2O Application)

-- For a pairwise testing example we will consider an e-commerce store (or a store which is an integration of O2O i.e. Online to Offline) which caters to ‘buying & selling’ of mobile phones.
+- For a pairwise testing example, we will consider an e-commerce store (or a store which is an integration of O2O i.e. Online to Offline) which caters to ‘buying & selling’ of mobile phones.
 Consumers can ‘Buy’ new/old phones from the online medium or from the physical outlet/store.

-- Apart from buying phones of the brand (Samsung, One Plus, Oppo), customers can also sell their old phones online or by visiting their store.
+- Apart from buying phones of the brand (Samsung, one plus, Oppo), customers can also sell their old phones online or by visiting their store.

 - An online store is open 365/7 whereas the store is open only during Business working Hours (9 AM ~ 8 PM).

-- Customers should have multiple touch points in order to have a look & feel of the product (primarily phones from Samsung, One Plus, Oppo) and there should be facility to ‘buy/sell’ old/new phones.
+- Customers should have multiple touch points in order to have a look & feel of the product (primarily phones from Samsung, One Plus, Oppo) and there should be the facility to ‘buy/sell’ old/new phones.
 Due to business reasons, the store (online, as well as offline) is only operational in cities of Hyderabad & Mumbai only.